New Directions in Miscarriage Research:

 London campus of Loughborough University (Queen Elizabeth Olympic Park, Lesney Avenue, London E20 3BS)

-— with a screening of Adventures in Miscarriage, including Q&A discussion with the film-maker Cheryl Furjanic and drinks reception
+— with an advanced sneak-preview screening of Adventures in Miscarriage (feature-length documentary to be released in 2027) on Thursday 18th, including Q&A discussion with the film-maker Cheryl Furjanic and drinks reception

 Online day: